Kelso333/100-days-of-code/log.md

 **Thoughts:** It was a great project because we used a lot of CSS techniques I've never used before (but have seen).
 We got into JS and I was excited.
 JS made a bit more sense here, but I still want to continue getting more hands on with JS.

 **Link to work:** <a href="https://github.com/Kelso333/todolistapp/tree/master" target="_blank">Todo List App_Code</a>

+### Day 8: September 29, 2017

+**Today's Progress**: Added a few extra features and styling.
+The user knows there is a todo list and completed section.
+User can hit enter to submit a task.
+All tasks are in a data object and stored in local storage so tasks remain visible even when browser closes.

+**Thoughts:** I enjoyed seeing what JS can do and getting hands on.
+This video used a lot of pseudo in styling, which I haven't used as much; it did help to see it.

+**Link to work:** <a href="https://github.com/Kelso333/todolistapp/tree/master" target="_blank">Todo List App_Code</a>